 Andrew is Dean of the College.
 Prior to this he served as Vicar of All Saints Church in the centre of Nelson from 2002-2011.
-Andrew has been ordained for eighteen years, and has previously served in churches in Blenheim (NZ) and Oxford (UK).
+Andrew has been ordained for twenty two years, and has previously served in churches in Blenheim (NZ) and Oxford (UK).
 Andrew holds a Doctorate in Systematic Theology from The University of Oxford (UK).
 He also holds a BSc in Chemistry as well as other degrees in theology.
 Publications include The Ascension in Karl Barth (Ashgate 2004) and chapters in various edited collections such as “Salvation as Judgement and Grace” in God of Salvation (Ivor J. Davidson and Murray A. Rae eds., Ashgate 2011).
 Currently Andrew is further researching the connection between God’s judgement and God’s grace.
-Andrew is married to Rebecca and they have three children.
+Andrew and his wife Rebecca have three children.
 Andrew also leads worship, coaches junior rugby, and always has a building or renovation project on the go.

 Sue Patterson - Dean of Courses and Senior Lecturer

 Sue returned to NZ in April 2010, to take up the newly created position of Senior Lecturer and Registrar at Bishopdale after almost ten years ministry in Ireland where she was Minister in two rural areas and Dean of Killala Cathedral.
 In 2017, she became the 'Dean of Courses.'
 She holds BA, BD (distinction) and PhD degrees from the University of Otago and, prior to her time in Ireland, spent a year in Princeton as a post-doctoral Fulbright scholar and four years as lecturer in ethics and applied theology at Trinity College, Bristol.
 Her post-doctoral research was published in 1999 as Christian Realist Theology in a Postmodern Age.
 Her doctoral research was published in 2013 as Word, Words and World.
 Her current research interest is conversion and personhood.
-Sue and her husband John live on a lifestyle block and are enjoying the new challenges and joys that this presents, as well as the opportunity to be involved in local church leadership.
+Sue and her husband John live on a lifestyle block in Murchison and are enjoying the new challenges and joys that this presents, as well as the opportunity to be involved in local church leadership.

 Graham joined the BTC staff team in 2010 as Lecturer and Ministry Education Coordinator after three years as the Minister of Holy Trinity, Picton.
 He has a PhD in Cellular and Molecular Biology (Canterbury University), three years postdoctoral experience in molecular virology (Auckland University), and a Masters degree in Theology from Laidlaw College (BCNZ) and a Post Grad Certificate Higher Education (Otago).
 Graham’s research interests include the dialogue between science and theology, Christian ethics (especially bioethics) and reflective practice.
 Graham is married to Lee-Ann and they have two children who are both at university.
-Graham performs opera in various concerts around Nelson, and is a regular participant in running groups and local races.
+Graham performs opera in various concerts around Nelson, and enjoys running and golf.

 Hailing from Wellington originally, Kate Tyler (previously Dugdale, until she married her excellent husband Chris) started as the 'College Director' in December 2016 after completing her PhD in Systematic Theology through the University of Otago.
 Her superhero title would be 'Everything Girl', since her role at BTC encompasses everything from ordering the milk, facilitating student enrolments, lecturing, to helping with strategic vision.
 If you aren't sure who to talk to, Kate is the person to ask.
 She’s also the person to ask if you want a rundown of every single café around Nelson, and their coffee.